kajacobs/CSC360/README.md

-# CSC360
+# CSC360: Operating Systems
-This repo contains the code for my CSC 360 Assignments.
-Some credit goes to my instructor Yvonne Cody for providing base code that I built my assignments upon.
+This repo contains my code for the course CSC 360: Operating Systems.
+Some code is credited to my instructor Yvonne Cody who provided base code which my assignment is built upon.